g0v-it/data-budget/CONTRIBUTING.md

 Access the SDaaS workbench pointing browser to http://localhost:9999/sdaas

-To exit cli and free doker resouce:
+To exit cli and free docker resouce:

 ```
 exit